mdn/temp-processes/issues.md

 You can fix the problem yourself by updating the appropriate source:

-- The MDN content (in English) is found in the [content](https://github.com/mdn/content) repository.
+- The MDN Web Docs content (in English) is found in the [content](https://github.com/mdn/content) repository.
-- The MDN content translated in other locales is found in the [translated-content](https://github.com/mdn/translated-content) repository.
+- The MDN Web Docs content translated in other locales is found in the [translated-content](https://github.com/mdn/translated-content) repository.
-- The MDN platform code, which renders the content as MDN, is found in the [yari](https://github.com/mdn/yari) repository.
+- The MDN Web Docs platform code, which renders the content as MDN, is found in the [yari](https://github.com/mdn/yari) repository.

 Each repository includes useful information to guide you on how to contribute.

 ## Guidelines for triaging issues

-If you are a maintainer or an owner in the MDN GitHub organization, you are responsible for triaging issues in one or more MDN repository.
+If you are a maintainer or an owner in the MDN Web Docs GitHub organization, you are responsible for triaging issues in one or more MDN Web Docs repository.

 The overall process for triaging includes some [general](#general_triaging_tasks) and some [issue-specific tasks](#issue_specific_triaging_tasks).